-You may find the following check-list helpful for use during the Induction session with your student:
+You may find the following check-list helpful for use during the Induction session with your GP Tutor:

-- House Keeping important practical details about working in the Practice, things to do and not to do, how students can contact the Practice and Tutor if they are delayed or ill (such as mobile numbers or bypass phone lines) - Learning Agreement & Learning Needs Assessment: ensure both you and students have discussed responsibilities - Timetable an outline of the schedule during the placement.
-Including 'We need to talk about covid' session. - Assessments what students are expected to complete, and when this should be done. - Learning opportunities at the Practice this may include GPs with Special Interests, Protected Practice Learning times or teaching sessions, special Community Clinics, and Nursing Home ward rounds amongst others. - Log Book of Practical Procedures and Clinical Skills go through this with your student and agree the best approach to covering the relevant procedures and skills in Primary Care.
+- House Keeping important practical details about working in the Practice, things to do and not to do, how you can contact the Practice and Tutor if they are delayed or ill (such as mobile numbers or bypass phone lines) - Learning Agreement & Learning Needs Assessment: ensure both you and your GP Tutor have discussed responsibilities - Timetable an outline of the schedule during the placement.
+Including 'We need to talk about Covid' session. - Assessments discuss what you are expected to complete, and when this should be done.

+- Learning opportunities at the Practice this may include GPs with Special Interests, Protected Practice Learning times or teaching sessions, special Community Clinics, and Nursing Home ward rounds amongst others. - Log Book of Practical Procedures and Clinical Skills go through this with your GP Tutor and agree the best approach to covering the relevant procedures and skills in Primary Care. - Specific Learning Needs and Outcomes discuss your learning needs and consider the learning outcomes specific to this placement.
+This will help inform Tutorials and Self-Directed Learning time.